Rule 8.123. Record of administrative proceedings

 (c) Transmittal to the reviewing court

-Except as provided in (d), if any administrative record is designated by a party, the superior court clerk must transmit the original administrative record with any clerk's or reporter's transcript sent to the reviewing court under rule 8.150.
+Except as provided in (d), if any administrative record is designated by a party, the superior court clerk must transmit the original administrative record, or electronic administrative record, with any clerk's or reporter's transcript sent to the reviewing court under rule 8.150.
 If the appellant has elected under rule 8.121 to use neither a clerk's transcript nor a reporter's transcript, the superior court clerk must transmit any administrative record designated by a party to the reviewing court no later than 45 days after the respondent files a designation under (b)(2) or the time for filing it expires, whichever first occurs.

 (d) Administrative records returned to parties